stackbit-projects/paula-velosa-fr-4afe7/content/pages/blog/Workspace.md

 This is my first step, i´m merely a beginer and that´s why i will document my journey from that perspective.

-In the same threat, Alejandro (svino) talks about a really interesting aproach: try to divide your project into the features it should have and try to find the easiest way possible to accomplish every single one
+In the same threat, Alejandro (svino) talks about a really interesting aproach: try to divide your project into the features. try to find the easiest way possible to accomplish every single one